T-Sakabe/irt-hyperparameter-transfer/README.md

 # Hyperparameter Transfer Using Item Response Theory

 This repository provides the code and data for the paper **"Hyperparameter Transfer Using Item Response Theory"**.
-Hyperparameter optimization (HPO) is computationally expensive, especially when performed independently for each dataset.
-This work proposes a hyperparameter transfer method using **Item Response Theory (IRT)**, which separates:
+Hyperparameter optimization (HPO) is computationally expensive when performed independently for each dataset.
+Existing transfer-based HPO methods rely on observed performance metrics and do not explicitly disentangle configuration capability from dataset characteristics.
+This work proposes an IRT-based hyperparameter transfer method that separates these factors and enables efficient transfer.

-- the **latent ability of hyperparameter configurations**, and
-- the **characteristics of datasets**

-This enables efficient hyperparameter transfer with only a small number of evaluations on the target dataset.
-This repository provides code and data for offline transfer-based HPO experiments.

 <p align="center">
   <img src="./image/Method_Overview.png" alt="Overview of the proposed IRT-based hyperparameter transfer method" width="100%"><br>
 </p>

----

-## Key Idea

-In this framework:

-- Hyperparameter configurations are treated as **examinees**
-- Data samples are treated as **test items**

-Using IRT, we estimate:

-- **Ability parameters** of hyperparameter configurations (from source datasets)
-- **Item parameters** of target datasets (from limited evaluations)

-By linking these latent spaces, the performance of all configurations on the target dataset can be predicted **without exhaustive evaluation**.

 ---